 Okay, it might be sturdy but how well does this inversion table… uh… invert?
 You get 180 degrees of vertical inversion, which should be plenty.
-Keeping your comfortable while you’re almost upside down is a nice backrest made out of memory foam, covered with vinyl and double-stitched.
+Keeping your comfort while you’re almost upside down is a nice backrest made out of memory foam, covered with vinyl and double-stitched.
 The extra-long ergonomic handles are also covered with

 Speaking of handles, there’s a ‘palm activated’ adjusting ratchet for the ankle lock.
 This thing holds your ankles nicely and securely and there are also molded ankle cushions so that you don’t feel like you’re being held, hostage.

 There are several other nice touches that really showcase why this thing deserves our top spot.
 Adjustable tether straps make sure you don’t invert yourself past 180 degrees, which is definitely a good thing for most people.
 Another handy safety feature is the vinyl side covers that protect your hands and fingers.
 Speaking of nice touches, we really liked the inclusion of a removable lumbar pillow for those that would appreciate the extra lower back support (we do!).
 The table also folds for storage.